The-Marcy-Lab-School/8-0-2-assignment/README.md

 - [ ] In `index.js`, the `express()` function is used to create an `app`
 - [ ] The `express.static()` middleware is used to server the static assets in the React application's `dist/` folder.
 - [ ] The `app` listens on an available port (I recommend `8080`)
-- [ ] A `/api/gifs` endpoint is available.
+- [ ] A `/api/gifs` endpoint exists.
-- [ ] The server can send a fetch request to the Giphy API using the API Key from `process.env`
+- [ ] The `/api/gifs` endpoint sends a fetch request to the Giphy API using the API Key from `process.env` and sends a response (or an error) back to the client
 - [ ] The frontend `vite.config.js` file has been updated to enable proxy requests
+- [ ] The frontend sends a request to `/api/gifs` instead of directly to the Giphy API
-- [ ] The `/api/gifs` endpoint can parse the `req.query` parameters to get the search term and make a request to the Giphy API's search endpoint.
+- [ ] Bonus: The `/api/gifs` endpoint can parse the `req.query` parameters to get the search term and make a request to the Giphy API's search endpoint.

 **Deployment Technical Requirements**